FarazHmd/CPP_Programming_Uni/README.md

 Some of the most University Exercises in c language
 # Hello There

-Here are some useful c-exercises
+Here are some useful cpp-exercises
 Which can include exercises from loops and arrays  and  struct .... and other
 Very interesting topics